opendocsg/slw-judgments-backfill/2012_SGCA_57/report.md

  Under the old RC O 69 r 2(3), a party could, in addition to the statutory power to appeal and set aside the award, apply to court to declare that an award was not binding.
 Such an application which was not an appeal and not subject to the same tests and time limits for appeals, could only be justified on the inherent jurisdiction of the court.
 The Arbitration Act s 47 now removes this avenue.
 Henceforth, aggrieved parties may only seek recourse against an award on the bases set out under the Act viz to set aside for procedural irregularities or appeal on a question of law ...
 The new RC O 69 ... no longer contains any procedural rule to allow for such a declaration.

-44     Finally, the Plaintiff has referred to the decision of this Court in _PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA_ [2007] 1 SLR(R) 597 (“ _PT Asuransi_ ”) in support of its contention that there may well be occasion for the Court to find that something which purports to be an award is in fact and in substance not an award at all.
+44     Finally, the Plaintiff has referred to the decision of this Court in _PT Asuransi Jasa Indonesia (Persero) v Dexia Bank SA_ <span class="citation">[2007] 1 SLR(R) 597</span> (“ _PT Asuransi_ ”) in support of its contention that there may well be occasion for the Court to find that something which purports to be an award is in fact and in substance not an award at all.
 As true as this may be, it simply does not assist the Plaintiff.
 The crux of this Court’s holding in _PT Asuransi_ was that the alleged award in that case was not an award at all because it did not even purport to dispose of any substantive issue on the merits.
 Given this, there was simply no basis for seeking to set it aside as an award.
 The setting aside jurisdiction

 of the Court can only be invoked against something that purports to be an award in fact and in substance, even if it ultimately turns out to be an invalid award.
 Such was the case here.
 The Additional Award had clearly dealt with a substantive issue on the merits ( _ie_ , whether pre-award interest should be awarded).
 The Plaintiff’s real complaint was that this was an _invalid_ award because it had been issued without any basis.
 In the circumstances, _PT Asuransi_ offers no assistance.